What Is Serverless Security?

 - Cloud storage events (e.g., AWS S3®, Azure Blob Storage, Google Cloud Storage)

 - NoSQL database events (e.g., AWS DynamoDB, Azure Cosmos DB®)

 - Code changes and new repository code commits

 - HTTP API calls

 Each event input might include different message formats, and various parts of these event messages can contain attacker-controlled or otherwise dangerous inputs.
-This rich set of event sources increases the potential attack surface and introduces complexities when attempting to protect serverless functions against event-data injections.
-This is especially true because serverless architectures are not nearly as well-understood as web environments where developers know which message parts shouldn’t be trusted (e.g., GET/POST parameters, HTTP headers, etc.).
+The rich set of event sources increases the potential attack surface and introduces complexities when attempting to protect serverless functions against event-data injections.
+This is especially true because serverless architectures aren’t as well understood as web environments where developers know which message parts shouldn’t be trusted (e.g., GET/POST parameters, HTTP headers, etc.).